w3f/polkadot-wiki/docs/learn-staking.md

     Min( (3 * x / n )^2, 1)

-Validators may run their nodes on multiple machines to make sure they can still perform validation work in case if one of their nodes goes down, but if they do not have a good coordination to manage those machines to do signing that can potentially cause the equivocation problem, hence, it would be better to have something like KMS (Key Management Server) as a middleware in between those machines to coordinate those tasks in order to avoid this kind of problem occurs.
+Validators may run their nodes on multiple machines to make sure they can still perform validation work in case if one of their nodes goes down.
+It should be noted that if they do not have a good coordination to manage those machines to do signing, the equivocation problem becomes a possibility.
+Hence, it would be better to have something like KMS (Key Management Server) as a middleware between those machines to coordinate.

 > Notice:
-If a validator is reported for anyone of the offences they will be removed from the validator set and they will not be paid while they are kicked out.
+If a validator is reported for any one of the offences they will be removed from the validator set and they will not be paid while they are kicked out.

-If you want to know the details of the slashing, please look at our [research page](https://research.web3.foundation/en/latest/polkadot/slashing/amounts/).
+If you want to know more details about slashing, please look at our [research page](https://research.web3.foundation/en/latest/polkadot/slashing/amounts/).

 ## Reward Distribution

-Based on the the current configuration in the Alexander testnet, rewards are recorded per session that is roughly 5 minutes and paid per era.
-It takes 1 hour to finish an era; that means rewards will be distributed to the validators and nominators per hour.
+Based on the current configuration in the Alexander testnet, rewards are recorded per session that is roughly 5 minutes and paid per era.
+It takes 1 hour to finish an era; that means rewards will be distributed to the validators and nominators each hour.

 ### Example